ThamilezaiAnanthakumar/Eye-State-Monitoring-using-EMG-artifact-as-useful-feature-in-EEG/README.md

 # EEG-Based Eye State Monitoring Using Artifact Features

-This project focuses on **eye state monitoring (open vs. closed)** using EEG signals.
-Unlike conventional EEG preprocessing approaches that remove EMG artifacts as noise, this project leverages EMG-related artifacts as **useful features** for differentiating eye states.
+This project focuses on eye state monitoring (open vs. closed) using EEG signals.
+Unlike conventional EEG preprocessing approaches that remove EMG artifacts as noise, this project leverages EMG-related artifacts as useful features for differentiating eye states.
+Specifically, EMG artifacts recorded from frontal electrodes AF3 and AF4, arranged according to the 10–20 EEG system, are used as discriminative features.
+These artifacts reflect muscle activity near the eyes during blinking and eye closure, providing valuable information for eye state classification.

 ## Key Features